The Common Program of the People's Republic of China 1949-1954

 In four counties, the number of people to be executed before April 15 exceeded the number of the previous two and a half months, and the number of executions in each county accounted for the total number of executions.
 The names of executed "counter-revolutionaries" were published daily in the newspapers.
 No fewer than 135,000 were executed in the first half of 1951.
 Those not executed were broken down in harsh labour camps.

-On May 15, 1951, Mao Zedong states: "The large number of prisoners who are to be sentenced to prison terms constitutes a considerable labor force.
+On May 15, 1951, Mao Zedong wrote "The large number of prisoners who are to be sentenced to prison terms constitutes a considerable labor force.
 In order to reform them, to solve the difficulties of prisons, and in order not to let the counterrevolutionaries serving prison terms be fed without working for it, we must immediately take steps to organize the work of reforming people through labor."
-In the same instructions is written: "In order to guard against ‘leftist’ deviations that are developing within the movement of repression, we have decided that, starting on June 1st, nationwide, . . . the power of arrest will be restored to the exclusive authority of the Party committee and at the level of the prefecture.
+In the same instructions was written: "In order to guard against ‘leftist’ deviations that are developing within the movement of repression, we have decided that, starting on June 1st, nationwide, . . . the power of arrest will be restored to the exclusive authority of the Party committee and at the level of the prefecture.
 And the power to kill will be restored to the exclusive authority of the provincial government.
 The provincial government must send representatives to places faraway from the capital of a province.
 No place is exempt from this decision."

-Mao Zedong is not afraid of comments as long as the verdicts are justifiable.
+Mao Zedong was not afraid of comments as long as the verdicts are justifiable.
 "To strike surely means to pay attention to tactics.
 To strike accurately means to avoid wrong executions.
 To strike relentlessly means resolutely to kill all such reactionary elements as deserve the death penalty (of course, those who don't will not be executed).
 So long as we avoid wrong executions, we don't have to worry even if the bourgeoisie raises an outcry."

-On June 27, 1952, the Government adopts the Temporary regulations for the surveillance of counterrevolutionary elements".
+On June 27, 1952, the Government adopted the Temporary regulations for the surveillance of counterrevolutionary elements".
 Article 4 of this regulation states "Persons placed under surveillance are subject to deprivation of the following political rights: a.
 The right to vote and to be elected, b.
 The right to accept an administrative post in a state institution, c.
 The right to enter the people's armed forces and the people's organizations, d.
 Freedom of speech, publication, assembly, unions, correspondence, choice of dwelling place, moving to other places, street processions and demonstrations, e.
 The right to enjoy the people's honors."
 Article 6 states the term of surveillance up to 3 years, but this can be prolonged.
 This surveillance applies only to the given person not to members of his family and friends (article 9) The following article states: "...everyone has the right to check on persons placed under surveillance and to report their illegal actions."

-Some individuals gain advantages from reporting others.
+Some individuals gained advantages from reporting others.
 The entitlement to enroll in labour insurance wasn't automatic.
 Those accused of counterrevolutionary activities were typically among the ineligible.
 Conversely, those actively involved in suppressing counterrevolutionaries were often among the first to qualify for the new labour insurance, establishing a connection between obtaining social insurance, political involvement, and accusing others.
 As a result, a larger number of workers, eventually labeled as "politically backward but not counterrevolutionary" by external authorities, were also excluded or faced significant pay reductions based on group consensus.
 It was in the interest of the politically secure majority to exclude as many politically vulnerable individuals as possible from the emerging entitlement system, ensuring more benefits for the virtuous and deserving.
 This led to a natural inclination towards leftist ideology, with the masses advocating for the arrest and suppression of even those considered politically backward.

 The CCP introduced the death penalty "In 1934, the Regulations of the Chinese Soviet Republic on Punishing Counterrevolutionaries was enacted to carry out purges within the party itself and legitimize a considerable number of executions.
 Out of 28 counterrevolutionary crimes stipulated in these regulations, 27 were subject to the death penalty."
 Zhang (2016) Pages 63-64 [↩] [Cite]